Please read this entire document carefully before beginning your exam!

 - Using the Meterpreter payload on multiple machines

-- Failure to provide the local.txt and proof.txt file contents in both the control panel and in a screenshot
+- Failure to provide the local.txt and proof.txt file contents in both the control panel and in an interactive shell screenshot

 Ideally, one of the following templates should be used for the penetration test report: